-In addition, the Student Placement Office coordinates its efforts with the Cooperative Education Program in order to obtain related job placement opportunities for students in that program.
+The Student Placement Office coordinates its efforts with the Cooperative Education Program in order to obtain related job placement opportunities for students in that program.
 The Placement Office is in continuous contact with the Virginia Employment Service, industry, business, the professions, and governments to develop the latest job availability information.
-Numerous full- and part-time temporary jobs are located in the course of this placement research that are in turn made available to students who are seeking part-time or full-time employment while attending college.
+Numerous full- and part-time temporary jobs are located in the course of this placement research that are in turn made available to students who are seeking parttime or full-time employment while attending college.
 The Student Placement Office, in cooperation with the Career Life Development Center, attempts to match available jobs with student's career interests, in order to provide optimum student job satisfaction and valuable on-the-job experience.

-Students who are interested in full- or parttime jobs should contact the Placement Office in Anderson Hall for assistance in locating current part-time or full-time job opening opportunities.
+Students who are interested in working should contact the Placement Office in Anderson Hall for assistance in locating current part-time or full-time job opening opportunities.